 A randomised control trial (RCT) evaluating the net effects of extending the age range for breast screening is now underway.
+This involves women aged 47-49, and 71-73.
 Please see:

 In Improving Outcomes: A Strategy for Cancer [PDF 1Mb], published in January 2011, the Government outlined its plans to run the randomisation of the breast screening age extension over two three-year screening rounds rather than one.